typelevel/cats-effect/site/src/main/tut/io.md

 ## Parallelism

-Since the introduction of the [Parallel](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/Parallel.scala) typeclasss in the Cats library and its `IO` instance, it became possible to execute two given `IO`s in parallel.
+Since the introduction of the [Parallel](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/Parallel.scala) typeclasss in the Cats library and its `IO` instance, it became possible to execute two or more given `IO`s in parallel.

 TODO: `parMapN` example.